Elearnmarkets - Financial Market Learning

 What is the Difference between a Doji and a Spinning Top?

-The spinning top is quite similar to doji candlestick pattern, but its body is larger when compared to Doji.
+The spinning top is quite similar to the doji candlestick pattern, but its body is larger when compared to the Doji.

-A candle’s real body generally represent up to 5% of the size of the entire candle’s range to be a Doji candlestick pattern.
+A candle’s real body generally represents up to 5% of the size of the entire candle’s range to be a Doji candlestick pattern.

 Any more than that, it becomes a spinning top.
 A spinning top candlestick also signals weakness in the current trend.

-If either a Doji or spinning top is spotted, then traders should look to other indicators, such as Bollinger Bands, for determining the context to decide if they indicate trend continuation or reversal.
+If either a Doji or spinning top is spotted, then traders should look to other indicators, such as Bollinger Bands, to determine the context to decide if they indicate trend continuation or reversal.

 How to use Doji Candlestick Scans in StockEdge:

-You can also use the Doji Candlestick pattern scans in StockEdge web version:
+You can also use the Doji Candlestick pattern scans in the StockEdge web version:

 Steps to use Doji Candlestick scans in StockEdge: